Top 5 tips if you're worried about your results

 I've received a 'First stage at risk email' - what should I do?

 It might feel overwhelming but read those emails carefully.
-They should give you a list of specific actions that you can take to continue in your studies.
+This will give you instructions about submitting a show cause to your Program Assessment Board to let them know why you should be allowed to continue in your program.

 You can also get help!
-RMIT and RUSU have support services available to get you through this tough patch.
+RMIT and RUSU have support services available support you with this process.
 Read on below to find out more about some of these services.

 Here are Ella's top tips to help you: